-A new year has begun, but it feels pretty different this time.
-After nearly a year of pandemic measures and without a clear end in sight, how do we energize ourselves to face 2021 with strength and positivity?
+After over a year of pandemic measures and without a clear end in sight, how do we energize ourselves to face things with strength and positivity?

 The exact steps we take will be a unique journey for everyone, but mindfulness can be a major partner in finding and maintaining your path, and empowering you to start the new year with hope and meaning.